-- The Singapore Standards on Auditing (SSAs) apply to group audits.
+- 1. The Singapore Standards on Auditing (SSAs) apply to group audits.
 This SSA deals with special considerations that apply to group audits, in particular those that involve component auditors. - 2.
 An auditor may find this SSA, adapted as necessary in the circumstances, useful when that auditor involves other auditors in the audit of financial statements that are not group financial statements.
 For example, an auditor may involve another auditor to observe the inventory count or inspect physical fixed assets at a remote location. - 3.
 A component auditor may be required by statute, regulation or for another reason, to express an audit opinion on the financial statements of a component.
 The group engagement team may decide to use the audit evidence on which the audit opinion on the financial statements of the component is based to provide audit evidence for the group audit, but the requirements of this SSA nevertheless apply.
 (Ref: Para.
 A1) - 4.
-In accordance with SSA 220,1 the group engagement partner is required to be satisfied that those performing the group audit engagement, including component auditors, collectively have the appropriate competence and capabilities.
+In accordance with SSA 220, the group engagement partner is required to be satisfied that those performing the group audit engagement, including component auditors, collectively have the appropriate competence and capabilities.
 The group engagement partner is also responsible for the direction, supervision and performance of the group audit engagement. - 5.
 The group engagement partner applies the requirements of SSA 220 regardless of whether the group engagement team or a component auditor performs the work on the financial information of a component.
-This SSA assists the group engagement partner to meet the requirements of SSA 220 where component auditors perform work on the financial information of components. - 6.
-Audit risk is a function of the risk of material misstatement of the financial statements and the risk that the auditor will not detect such misstatements.2 In a group audit, this includes the risk that the component auditor may not detect a misstatement in the financial information of the component that could cause a material misstatement of the group financial statements, and the risk that the group engagement team may not detect this misstatement.
-This SSA explains the matters that the group engagement team considers when determining the nature, timing and extent of its involvement in the risk assessment procedures and further audit procedures performed by the component auditors on the financial information of the components.
-The purpose of this involvement is to obtain sufficient appropriate audit evidence on which to base the audit opinion on the group financial statements.
+This SSA assists the group engagement partner to meet the requirements of SSA 220 where component auditors perform work on the financial information of components.

-SSA 220, "Quality Control for an Audit of Financial Statements," paragraphs 14 and 15.
+&lt;sup>1 SSA 220, "Quality Control for an Audit of Financial Statements," paragraphs 14 and 15.